Crop Yield Calculator

 - What does the Crop Yield Calculator do?

 - Estimate crop yields for common vegetables and commercial crops.
 Calculate value of harvest.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Are these based on Defra rates?